 Follow these 4 easy steps to create the perfect low carb Chelsea buns.

-Mix the cinnamon and sweetener together and sprinkle all over the rolled dough.
+Mix the cinnamon and sugar free sweetener together and sprinkle all over the rolled dough.

 2: Roll the dough